UPPRESSO: Untraceable and Unlinkable Privacy-PREserving Single Sign-On Services: The Identity-Transformation Approach

-The primary goal of non-anonymous SSO services is secure user authentication \cite{SPRESSO}, to ensure that a \emph{legitimate} user can always login to an \emph{honest} RP as his permanent identity at this RP, by presenting the \emph{identity tokens} issued by the \emph{honest} IdP.
+Non-anonymous SSO services \cite{OpenIDConnect,rfc6749,SAML,SAMLIdentifier,NIST2017draft} are designed to allow a user to log into an \emph{honest} RP with her account at this RP, by presenting \emph{identity tokens} issued by a \emph{trusted} IdP.

-To achieve this goal, an identity token generated by the IdP is required to specify (\emph{a}) the RP to which the user requests to login (i.e., \emph{RP designation}) and (\emph{b}) exactly the user who is authenticated by the IdP (i.e., \emph{user identification}).
-Accordingly, an honest RP verifies the designated RP identity (or pseudo-identity) in identity tokens with its own before accepting the tokens; otherwise, a malicious RP could replay a received identity token to the honest RP and login as the victim user.
-The RP allows the token holder to login as the user identity (or pseudo-identity) specified in the accepted tokens; otherwise, the IdP provides only anonymous services.

-The SSO login flow implies \emph{confidentiality} and \emph{integrity} of identity tokens.
-An identity token shall be forwarded by the authenticated user to the target RP only, not leaked to adversaries; otherwise, an adversary who presents the token, would successfully login to this honest RP.
-Integrity is necessary, to prevent adversaries from tampering with an identity token, without being detected by the RPs.
-So identity tokens are signed by the IdP and usually transmitted over HTTPS.